-I, Tonya is reportedly based on interviews with Harding herself and her ex-husband, Jeff Gillooly, who orchestrated the 1994 attack on skater Nancy Kerrigan that was intended to end her bid for that year’s Winter Olympics.
+I, Tonya is reportedly based on interviews with Harding herself and her ex-husband, Jeff Gillooly, who orchestrated the 1994 attack on skater Nancy Kerrigan that was intended to end Kerrigan’s bid during that year’s Winter Olympics.

-A two-time Olympian who won the U.S. Figure Skating Championship in 1991 and placed second in the World Championships, Harding was one of the country’s most accomplished skaters in the early ’90s, and her ongoing rivalry with Kerrigan helped invigorate the sport during that period.
-She entered the sport’s record books in 1991 as the first American woman to complete a triple Axel jump in competition, but was unable to maintain her competitive momentum due to a series of injuries, opening the door for Kerrigan to take the spotlight.
+A two-time Olympian who won the U.S. Figure Skating Championship in 1991 and placed second in the World Championships, Harding was one of the country’s most accomplished skaters in the early 1990s, and her ongoing rivalry with Kerrigan helped invigorate the sport during that period.
+She entered the sport’s record books in 1991 as the first American woman to complete a triple axel jump in competition, but was unable to maintain her competitive momentum due to a series of injuries, opening the door for Kerrigan to take the spotlight.

 In 1994, Kerrigan was attacked after a practice session in Detroit, and it was later determined that Harding’s former husband was involved in setting up the attack.
 While the investigation was still ongoing, Harding and Kerrigan went on to compete in the Winter Olympics later that year and a recovered Kerrigan won the Silver Medal, while Harding finished in eighth place.
 Harding was eventually prosecuted for the attack on Kerrigan and was banned for life from the U.S. Figure Skating Association.

 The path of Harding’s skating career — particularly the period leading up to and after the attack on Kerrigan — has been the focus of multiple documentaries over the years, including ESPN’s 2014 “30 for 30” film The Price of Gold and NBC’s Nancy & Tonya later that same year.

 The film is scheduled to hit theaters December 8.

 Update: We added the first full-length trailer for the film.

 - Tony Hawk is no longer working with Activision on skating games